-She then joined Circle 33 Housing Trust, also in London, in 1988 as managing director of their non charitable Home Ownership arm looking after commercial and non-charitable activity such as low cost home ownership projects, shared ownership and outright sales, home improvement agencies and mortgage rescue schemes (a big area of business during the last recession.)
+In 1988 she joined Circle 33 Housing Trust in London as Managing Director of their home ownership arm, looking after commercial and non-charitable activity such as low-cost home ownership projects, shared ownership and outright sales, home improvement agencies and mortgage rescue schemes (a big area of business during the last recession).

-Before joining Cross Keys Homes in September 2004, Claire spent seven years as executive regional director for Housing 21 - a large national specialist housing and care provider for older people, where she was responsible for all housing and care related operations in a region that encompassed 33 counties across central England.
-In her director's role, in addition to her operational responsibilities, Claire also had national responsibility for the association's leasehold portfolio, its asset management strategy and implementation, all property-related services and stock re-investment, making sure Housing 21's housing was fit for purpose into the 21st century and beyond.
+Before joining Cross Keys Homes in September 2004, Claire spent seven years as Executive Regional Director for Housing 21, a national housing and care provider for older people.
+Here, she was responsible for all housing and care-related operations in a region that encompassed 33 counties across central England.
+As well as her operational responsibilities, Claire also had national responsibility for the association's leasehold portfolio, its asset management strategy and implementation, all property-related services and stock re-investment – making sure Housing 21's housing was fit for purpose into the 21st century and beyond.

 Claire took over as Chief Executive of Cross Keys Homes in November 2014.

-Claire has recently joined the Board of PlaceShapers and is also a member of Build East.
-Locally Claire is involved with a number of partner organisations.
-She is vice chair of the Connecting Families board (the government’s ‘troubled families’ initiative), a member of the ‘Prevent’ strategic board, chair of the children and families commissioning board for the city and also chairs the statutory community safety partnership for the city, the Safer Peterborough Partnership.
+Claire sits on the Board of PlaceShapers and is also a member of Build East.
+Locally, Claire is involved with a number of partner organisations.
+She is Vice Chair of the Connecting Families Board (the Government’s ‘troubled families’ initiative), a member of the ‘Prevent’ strategic board, Chair of the Children and Families Commissioning Board for the city and Chair of Safer Peterborough Partnership.

-Presently, Claire is particularly immersed in the implementation of the Cross Keys Homes community strategy in making sure it aligns and complements Peterborough's sustainable community strategy as well as making a real difference to people's lives given the current and unprecedented changes to the national welfare reform framework.
+Claire is currently immersed in the implementation of the Cross Keys Homes' community strategy – making sure it complements Peterborough's sustainable community strategy and benefits people's lives following the recent welfare reforms.

-Claire is also a qualified mentor; another aspect of her work which she also finds extremely rewarding.
+Claire is also a qualified mentor, which is another aspect of her work that she also finds extremely rewarding.